Statement of Faith

 “I/We have read and reviewed the ELCC hand book, and Statement of Faith, with my/our students and will try to uphold the standards outlined within.”

-3. Jesus Christ is God, the living Word, who became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
-He is both completely Holy Deity and completely human, united in one person, forever.
+3. Jesus Christ is the Living Word, who became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
 Jesus lived a sinless life and voluntarily paid for the sins of men by dying on the cross as their substitute.
 He rose from the dead.
-He ascended bodily into heaven and sat down at the right hand of God the Father, where He continually makes intercession for His own.
+He ascended bodily into heaven and sat down at the right hand of God the Father, where He continually makes intercession for believers.
+Jesus was present with God from creation, he was born completely human, was raised to complete glory, and is complete Deity, united in one person, forever.
 (John 1:1-5, 9-14; Luke 1:30-35; John 14:6; I Thessalonians 4:16-17)

 5. The salvation of man is completely a work of God's free grace and is not the work, in whole or in part, of human works or goodness or religious ceremony.
-God places His righteousness on to those who put their faith in Jesus Christ alone for their salvation.
+God places His righteousness on those who put their faith in Jesus Christ, surrendering to Him as Lord of their life, for their salvation.
+Those who place their faith in God become the adopted sons and daughters of God, and choose to demonstrate their love and faith through obedience to God’s word, in cooperation with and enabled by, God’s Holy Spirit.
 (Romans 6:23; Ephesians 2:8-9; John 14:6; John 1:12; Titus 3:5; Galatians 3:26; Romans 5:2)

-6. The Holy Spirit has come into the world to reveal and glorify Christ and to apply the saving work of Christ to men.
-He convicts and draws sinners to Christ, imparts new life to them, continually indwells them from the moment of spiritual birth and seals them until the day of redemption.
-His fullness, power and control are received by faith.
-Every believer is called to live in the power of the indwelling Spirit that he will not fulfill the lust of the flesh but will bear fruit to the glory of God.
-(I Corinthians 12:13; Romans 8:9-17; John 16:7-13; Ephesians 5:18; Galatians 5:25; John 14:16-17)
+6. The Holy Spirit, also sometimes called the Spirit of God, has come into the world to reveal and glorify God and His will, and to apply the saving work of Christ to men.
+The Spirit convicts and draws sinners to Christ, imparts new life to them, continually indwells them from the moment of spiritual birth, seals them until the day of redemption, and imparts various spiritual gifts.
+The Spirit’s fullness, power, and control are received by faith.
+Every believer is called to live in the power of the indwelling Spirit that they will not fulfill the lust of the flesh but will bear fruit to the glory of God.
+(I Corinthians 12:13; Romans 1:19-20, Romans 8:9-17; John 16:7-13; Ephesians 5:18; Galatians 5:25; John 14:16-17)

-7. Jesus Christ will come again to the earth -- personally, visibly and bodily -- to consummate history and the eternal plan of God.
-There will be a resurrection of the saved to eternal life in heaven and a resurrection of the unsaved to eternal punishment.
-Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation for eternity.
+7. Jesus Christ will come again to the earth -- personally, visibly and bodily.
+There will be a resurrection of the saved to eternal life.
+Those who reject Christ will experience the second death, punishment, and destruction.
+Because God makes the promise of eternal life with believers through Jesus Christ, those who are believers are secure in that salvation for eternity.
 (John 3:16; 1 John 5:11-13; John 10:29; Romans 6:23)